k8-mb/k8-mb.github.io/_posts/2018-06-15-meeting-fourreal.md

 I write again to Mr. Klugsberger and to fourreal, [describing][mail-20160830] the situation.
-Mr. Klugsberger reply me, apologizing for the delay, and telling me that *everything is fine with the wooden floor*.
+Mr. Klugsberger reply me, apologizing for the delay, and telling me that _everything is fine with the wooden floor_.
 He admit he was wrong talking about _parkett-dielen_, therefore fourreal will pay the € 280 needed for the layering.
-However he insist that we have to discuss with Mr. Unger about our "special request" regarding the stairs.
+However he insist that we have to discuss with Mr. Unger about our "special request" regarding the steps.

-I point out that it is no our special request, but his suggestion; and that I want a *written* offer.
+I point out that it is no our special request, but his suggestion; and that I want a _written_ offer.
 Also I inform him that is quite difficult for us to have so many meeting, and I see no reason to discuss the subject by mail.
 After few hours, at 2 pm, Mr. Unger calls my wife by phone, calling for a meeting immediately.
 My wife refuse, but Mr. Unger insists until they fix an appointment at 6 pm.

 It seems that Mr. Klugsberger is trying to avoid written communications at any cost.
-Of course that does not make him particularly trustworthy.
+That does not make him particularly trustworthy.

-At the appointment Mr. Klugsberger and Mr. Unger tell us that we have to pay € 2800 for the layering of the parquet and € 400 for the covering of the stairs, otherwise the stairs will be covered by tiles.
+At the appointment Mr. Klugsberger and Mr. Unger tell us that we have to pay € 2800 for the layering of the parquet and € 400 for the
+    covering of the steps, otherwise the steps will be covered by tiles.

-All of this *without any written justification*.
+All of this _without any written justification_.
 They shows only a screen on Mr. Unger's laptop, that show a total expenses for us of more that € 6000, including the installations of the tiles in the bathroom.
-According to fourreal, only the shower is covered by tiles, because that the way it is done in Austria.
+We discovered later that, according to fourreal, only the shower is covered by tiles, because that the way it is done in Austria.

 It is clear that the situation is getting kafkesque, but we try to concentrate on the wooden floor.

-They insist that we have ordered "massiv-parkett", that it is not allowed by the contract, and that it needs a complicate works of sanding and oiling.
+They insist that we have ordered _massiv-parkett_, that it is not allowed by the contract, and that it needs a complicate works of sanding and oiling.
 I object it cannot be true, because the parquet we ordered is already lacquered.
 We have chosen it on purpose, because it is has to be used in the kitchen too.
 I have the specification with me, by they refuse to check, they say they already inspected the material, and I don't know what I am talking about.
-With regard the stairs, they say that they are a standard components and they are covered by tiles, no matter that our contract says that the whole flat has a wooden floor, with the only exception of the bathroom.
+With regard the steps, they say that they are a standard components and they are covered by tiles, no matter that our contract says that the whole flat has a wooden floor, with the only exception of the bathroom.